negativo17/ipu-camera/libcamera.md

 `environment.d` is read by the systemd user session, so GUI apps launched from the session inherit it.
 Apps started outside the session (some launchers, or Chrome started from a non-session context) may need it exported another way (e.g. `/etc/profile.d`).

-## 2. Browsers: V4L2 vs PipeWire vs libcamera
+## 2. Browsers

-This is the real blocker for everyday use, and it is why the proprietary stack in this repo routes through a **v4l2loopback** device instead.

-- **Chrome default (V4L2).** Chrome enumerates cameras from `/dev/video*` (V4L2). libcamera does **not** expose a V4L2 capture device, so a libcamera-only camera is simply invisible to Chrome out of the box.
-- **Chrome PipeWire path.** Enabling `chrome://flags/#enable-webrtc-pipewire-camera` switches Chrome to the PipeWire / xdg-desktop-portal camera path.
-In testing this did **not** reliably surface the libcamera camera, and it also *hid* the working v4l2loopback camera (Chrome then lists PipeWire sources only, not V4L2 devices) — so it traded one missing camera for another.
+Browsers see libcamera cameras through PipeWire:

+- **Firefox** uses PipeWire cameras out of the box, so the libcamera camera is listed with no configuration.
+- **Chrome and Chromium** enumerate the V4L2 `/dev/video*` devices by default, and libcamera does not provide one.
+Enable `chrome://flags/#enable-webrtc-pipewire-camera` to switch to PipeWire cameras; the libcamera camera is then listed.

+Applications that only speak V4L2 cannot use a libcamera camera.
+For those, the [`v4l2-relayd` bridge](libcamhal-icamerasrc-v4l2.md#use-as-a-standard-webcam-v4l2loopback) provides a real V4L2 device.

-### `pw-v4l2` shim — does not work with Chrome
+### `pw-v4l2` is not a replacement for the Chrome flag

 `pw-v4l2` is an `LD_PRELOAD` shim that intercepts V4L2 syscalls and makes a PipeWire node appear as a `/dev/videoN` device to a V4L2-only app: